Useful Notes / American Driving Laws

 - Interstate numbering is designed to give information about the highway in question:

-- Two digit interstate are primary roads, meant for long distance travel.
+- Two-digit interstate are primary roads, meant for long distance travel.
+(This includes Interstate 5, which runs on the left (west) coast from Mexico to Canada.)

-- Two digit interstates with odd numbers run primarily north-south, even numbered interstates run east-west.
-(Note that this is overall, any given stretch of road can go pretty much any direction as dictated by local terrain, and it's not at all uncommon for the same physical piece of highway to be designated as both an odd and even numbered interstate, carrying both signs, where it happens to be convenient.)
+- Two-digit interstates with odd numbers run primarily north-south, even numbered interstates run east-west.
+(Note that this is overall, any given stretch of road can go pretty much any direction as dictated by local terrain, and it's not at all uncommon for the same physical piece of highway to be designated as both an odd and even numbered interstate, carrying both signs, where it happens to be convenientnote .)

 - Numbers ascend going west to east for odd numbered highways, and south to north for even numbered ones.